 - Not This: We’ve made a lot of progress in the past few years.

-4. Be Human In Your Writing
+4. Be Human When Writing Your Thank You Letters

 Your donors want to know there’s a real person on the other end of their thank you note.
 One simple way to do this is to sign the letter with your name, not just the name of your organization.
 It’s common practice to sign off donor thank you letters with the name of your nonprofit’s Executive Director.
 Or you could sign off with the name of another team member, board member, or beneficiary.